-- The traveller must own a passport issued by a country in the Visa Waiver Program, which is required to be valid for the entirety of their stay in the USA
+- The traveller must possess a passport that is valid for the entirety of their stay in the USA

 - From the moment of arrival in the USA, the 90 day maximum staying limit commences.
-Not just in the US; Canada, Mexico and the Caribbean Islands also fall under this umbrella
+Not just for the stay in the USA; Canada, Mexico and the Caribbean Islands also fall under this umbrella

 - At the moment of arrival in the USA, a return- or transit ticket must have already been booked